johnpenny/sdr.rtl_power.quicklook/README.md

 The directory `/config/rtlpql_config.js` allows you to add new config objects.
 Please make sure they have a unique name.

 ### Locally with no web server
-1. Clone this repo onto a disk
+1. Clone this repo onto a disk, or download it as a zip file
-1. Open the directory and then open index.html in a text editor
+1. Go to repo directory, and then open index.html in a text editor
 1. Find the line `<!-- <base href="/Path/To/Repo/Dir/" /> -->` which should be line 3
 1. Remove the comment chars `<!--  -->` leaving `<base href="/Path/To/Repo/Dir/" />`
 1. Edit the path to match the path to the repo directory on your disk.
 For example `<base href="/Users/name/SDR/rtlpql/" />`